vaiper79/hoth_diorama/README.md

 You have been warned :)

 Also, feel free to copy/modify and use this piece of code if you find it useful.
-As thanks you could always follow my blog (https://oleandre.net) and/or Instagram (@oleshobbyblog).
+As thanks you could always follow my blog (https://oleandre.net) and/or Instagram (https://www.instagram.com/oleshobbyblog/) and/or YouTube (https://www.youtube.com/user/vaipernor).

-Take care!

-OleA
+/Ole